 Once installation finishes, you’re ready to jump into configuration.
 To do so, run the configuration generator as the znc user.
 Use the following command:

 You’ll be prompted through a series of configuration options for ZNC.
 An example of my configuration is below.
-Password entries have been omitted, and for some options like Nick, I’ve hit Enter to accept a default.
+Password entries have been omitted, and for some options like Nick, I pressed Enter to accept a default.

-If you wish to set up a network inside of your terminal, you can.
-If not, you can do this later on in your web administration portal.
+If you wish to set up an IRC network from the command line, you can.
+If not, you can do this later from the web interface.

 Launch ZNC now? (yes/no) [yes]: